 OVERVIEW: The Flora Family Foundation is a multi-generational family philanthropic enterprise endowed with a slice of the wealth of William R. Hewlett (co-founder of Hewlett-Packard Company) and his late wife Flora.
-Its giving is wide-ranging, and includes support of arts and culture, education, women issues, civic engagement, the environment, and global security throughout the U.S. and around the world.
+Its giving is wide-ranging, and includes support of arts and culture, education, the advancement of women, civic engagement, the environment, and global security throughout the U.S. and around the world.

-IP TAKE: The Flora Family Foundation makes substantial investments in arts and culture throughout the U.S., and this includes filmmaking—though the foundation places less emphasis in this arena than its other "arts and culture" funding areas.
-This foundation does not accept unsolicited requests, so the first order of business is to find a way to connect with the family and the foundation’s board and staff.
+IP TAKE: The Flora Family Foundation does substantial grantmaking in arts and culture throughout the U.S., and this includes filmmaking—though the foundation places less emphasis in this arena than its other "arts and culture" funding areas.
+This foundation does not accept unsolicited requests, so no matter what, the first order of business is to find a way to connect with the family and the foundation’s board and staff.

 PROFILE: The Flora Family Foundation was established in 1998 by the family of William R. Hewlett (co-founder of Hewlett-Packard Company) and his late wife, Flora.
-(Before any unnecessary confusion occurs: This foundation is a wholly separate entity from the William and Flora Hewlett Foundation, the Hewlett-Packard Company, and the Hewlett-Packard Company Foundation.
+This foundation is a wholly separate entity from the William and Flora Hewlett Foundation, the Hewlett-Packard Company, and the Hewlett-Packard Company Foundation.
 The Flora Family Foundation was created upon “the belief that each individual has an obligation to go beyond the narrow confines of his or her personal interests and be mindful of the broader concerns of humanity.”
 The foundation supports arts and culture, education, civic engagement, the advancement of women, the environment and global security by giving grants to organizations in both the U.S. and abroad.

 Past support of film projects and programs has primarily focused on organizations that curate and disseminate, but the foundation has also directly supported documentary film projects.
 Past film grants include: $52,500 to the San Francisco Film Society: $42,500 for its International Producer Fellowship and $10,000 for general support; $12,500 to support the making the documentary film The Iran Job; $10,000 to Ninth Street Media Consortium in San Francisco, CA for general support.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)